Private well water

-When concentrations of chemical substances in drinking water exceed allowable levels, use another source of drinking water, like bottled water.
+In general, when concentrations of chemical substances in drinking water exceed allowable levels, you must use another source of drinking water, like bottled water.
+When a microbial contaminant is found in the water, you usually need to either boil and cool it before consumption or use another source of water.

 - A local well digger